Tarkus (suite)

 "Tarkus" is the title track of Emerson, Lake & Palmer's second album.
-The progressive rock epic lasts 20:35.
+The progressive rock epic lasts 20:42.
 It was the longest studio suite by the band until the three impressions of "Karn Evil 9".
 The name "Tarkus" refers to the armadillo-tank from the William Neal paintings on the album cover.
 The artist has explained that the name is an amalgamation between 'Tartarus' and 'carcass' (hence the name being written in bones on the album cover).
 Consequently, the name refers to the "futility of war, a man made mess with symbols of mutated destruction."
-The song "Tarkus" supposedly follows the adventures of Tarkus from his birth, through a fight with a manticore, which he loses and concludes with an aquatic version of Tarkus named "Aquatarkus".
+The song "Tarkus" is said to follow the adventures of Tarkus from his birth, through a fight with a manticore, which he loses and concludes with an aquatic version of Tarkus named "Aquatarkus".
 Keith Emerson, when asked what work he is proudest of, named his "Piano Concerto" (from the Works release) and "Tarkus".

 Movements

 "Tarkus" itself is broken down into seven parts (timings reflect the beginning cues for each section):